jlstdio/jlstdio/README.md

 Pursuing Master's degree in Integrated Technology @ Yonsei Univ

 ## research interest
+My research interest is mainly mobile computing.
+What I want to make with technology is something that understands the world better and providing right help of the technology.

+To make the dream possible I'm working on these kinds of topics.

 Point of view in understanding the world
 - efficient & realtime LLM inference on mobile devices & robots
 - Surroundings & Human Context Understanding via Sensing